JacquesCarette/Drasil/wiki/Contributor's-Guide.md

 Jumping more into what Drasil actually is, you may want to take a look through some [papers](Drasil-Papers-and-Documents) written by the Drasil team (especially the first three).
 These papers contain the conceptual foundations of Drasil and will help form some of your problem solving and design decisions.
 Although Drasil has grown a lot since the time these papers were published, the core ideas still remain.
 Check out [Terminology](Terminology) for explanations of the names we use for various Drasil-related ideas.
 For more of the programming and implementation side of Drasil, you may want to check out our documentation.
 In order of importance, [Information Encoding](Information-Encoding), [Chunks](Chunks), [Lenses](Lenses), [Recipes](Recipes), [Expr](Expr), [Combinators](Combinator-Documentation), and [References](Reference-Design-and-Documentation) may prove helpful as you work with Drasil.

-When working inside the code, you will often come across foreign functions defined in Drasil.
-To learn more about these kinds of functions, you can either take a look at the [Haddock Documentation](https://jacquescarette.github.io/Drasil/docs/full/index.html) or use `grep` (as defined in [Debugging](Debugging-in-Drasil)).
-The Haddock documentation also contains a list of most functions in Drasil, which can be found in the [index](https://jacquescarette.github.io/Drasil/docs/full/doc-index-All.html) tab.
-You'll also want to take a look at [Folder Layout](Folder-Layout) as it details what each folder means, as well as which ones are generated and should not be changed manually.
+When working on the code, you will often encounter unexpected behaviour and foreign terminology.
+Learning to [debug](Debugging-in-Drasil) will be crucial.
+However, we also have some documentation to help you, such as for assistance using [`grep`]((Debugging-in-Drasil#grep-Summary)), [code reference material](https://jacquescarette.github.io/Drasil/docs/full/index.html), and an [explanation of our folder layout](Folder-Layout).

 The [analysis section](https://jacquescarette.github.io/Drasil/#Sec:Analysis) of the Drasil website contains tables and graphs that document the structure of Drasil.
 The linked graphs show the reliance between types, classes, class instances, and modules inside the Drasil framework.
 This will likely become more important as you progress with learning Drasil, so don't worry too much about it now.

+If you'd like to create your own project with Drasil, you should have a look at our [Creating Your Project in Drasil](Creating-Your-Project-in-Drasil) wiki page.

+Happy hacking!